dfrappart/tfstatemanip/Terraformconfig/02_Move/readme.md

 ```

-looks good, let's try it for real now:
+Looks good, let's try it for real now:

 ```powershell